qiray/MarkovTextGenerator/README.md

 - argparse to parse command line arguments;

-- NLTK to parse text files and sentences.
+- NLTK to parse text files and sentences;

+- pyinstaller for optional build project as binary release.

 ## Installation